 - 9 ounces cold sparkling water

-- 1 egg, lightly beaten
+- 1 large egg - lightly beaten

-- 1 large garlic glove, peeled and grated
+- 1 large garlic glove - peeled and grated

-- 3 tablespoons vegetable oil, divided
+- 3 tablespoons vegetable oil - divided

 - Combine the sauce ingredients in a small saucepan set over medium heat.
 Allow the mixture to come to a boil, then give it a good stir and turn the heat down to medium-low.
-Simmer for 5 to 7 minutes, until slightly reduced and thickened.
+Simmer for 5 to 7 minutes until slightly reduced and thickened.

 - In a large mixing bowl, whisk together the flour, cornstarch, sugar, and salt.
-Make a well in the center and pour in the seltzer, egg, and grated garlic.
-Stir gently with a spatula until just combine (there will be lumps).
+Make a well in the center and pour in the seltzer, large egg, and grated garlic.
+Stir gently with a spatula until just combined (there will be lumps).
 Gently fold in half of the scallions and carrots.

-- Heat two tablespoons of the vegetable oil in a 10" cast iron skillet over medium heat.
+- Heat two tablespoons of the vegetable oil in a 10-inch cast-iron skillet over medium heat.
 When the oil is hot and shimmering, pour in half of the batter and use the spatula to spread the batter out toward the edges of the pan.

 - Add the remaining tablespoon of oil to the pan and repeat the process with the second half of the batter and veggies.
-Slice the cooked pancakes into pieces and serve with the warm dipping sauce.
+Slice the cooked pancakes into pieces.